MartinKratkyProject/data_pipeline_project/README.md

     001_airflow_postgres_load_new_data.py   → Extracts and loads the latest stock data.

-Backend Structure
-# here will be technical documentation of the backend app......

 Project Setup & Installation

 🔹 Prerequisites: Install Docker & Docker Compose; Get a Polygon API key